“The fiction became reality.”

-Documentarians Joshua Zeman and Rachel Mills pursue four specific urban legends to their sinister roots and posits that the storytellers – not the stories – are the most dangerous part of tales.
+Documentarians Joshua Zeman and Rachel Mills follow four urban legends to their sinister roots and posits that the storytellers – not the stories – are the most dangerous parts of tales.

 The Texarkana Phantom

 In the 1940s, a masked killer nicknamed The Phantom murdered several couples in Texarkana – the area marrying the states of Texas and Arkansas.
 As Joshua and Rachel discover, this masked madman shared similarities with an urban legend called The Hook.
 The key similarity involved the sexual assault of a woman with a “foreign metal object,” which in the case of the phantom was a gun.
 Killer Legends speculates that the origin of The Hook lies within the perceived dangers surrounding teenagers and their budding sexualities.

 Every Halloween, at least one person has a story about how they heard that someone in the town over knows someone whose kid found a safety pin in their candy after Trick-or-Treating.
 It is not clear entirely where this urban legend came from, but the fear probably evolved from the notion of letting kids take candy from strangers – something parents teach them specifically not to do, except on Halloween.

 It turns out that a man named Ronald Clark O’Bryan actually did have a child that was poisoned via his Halloween loot.
 The child, his son Timothy, died almost instantly from cyanide poisoning.
 What made this tale all the more chilling is that the culprit turned out to be Ronald himself, not a stranger giving out poison Halloween fare.
 Killer Legends suggests that though this is the only concrete story they found involving tainted Halloween candy, the urban legend re-emerges every year, possibly cemented in American culture because of the tragic passing of Timothy O’Bryan.